-These two are almost the same that’s why we thought of discussing them together.
+These two are almost the same, that’s why we thought of discussing them together.
 You can use them to clip an element with a rectangular shape.
 The only difference is that while ClipRect uses a rectangular shape with edges, the ClipRRect widget uses a rectangular shape with rounded corners.
 Other than that, they both have the same purpose.

 So, these are some of the most used and popular widgets in Flutter.
-They are also the basic building blocks in any app development project.
+They are also the basic building blocks of any app development project.
 So, make sure you explore them fully and find out all your options.
 Happy Coding!